KaitaiD/py-network-rail-feeder/README.md

 train_mv_rdf.download_feed()
 ```
+The mandatory keywords are:

+- db_name: The name of the database you would like to save the SQL
+- channel: The name of the channel from which to download data.
+Keep in mind that you need to register for the channel before downloading.
+- topic: The topic of the channel.
+Valid topic is now `MVT` only.
+- schema: The data schema.
+THose can be found in wiki, and maybe you are not into all columns/features, so just define the columns of features you want to download.
+- username/password: If you save them as environment variable with `DATAFEED_USERNAME` and `DATAFEED_PW`, then they will be automatically uploaded.
+Otherwise, you have to define it in initialization.

-This tool also provides a function that allows you to save the SQL table into pandas Dataframe.
+This tool also provides a function that allows you to convert the downloaded SQL table into pandas Dataframe.
 You can achieve this by doing:
 ```
 train_mv_rdf.to_pandas()
 ```